Who Signs What? A guide for signature seekers

 - Registration permission: see your adviser.
 Do not expect your adviser to clear you for registration without a conversation.

-- Overloads: now an electronic procedure, routed through your adviser and a dean.
+- Overloads: now an electronic procedure, routed through your adviser and an associate dean.
+Here are the acceptable reasons for overloading.

 - Study Abroad course credit preapprovals and final credit applications: See either the department chair or, in some departments, a departmental study abroad liaison.
 Check in with your adviser.
 You must ask each person to enter the web-based system for these approvals.